-And what's surprising is that, when it comes to saving endangered species, snakes and reptiles are often overlooked.
 They don’t get the same attention as cuter animals we’re asked to save.
 Yet healthy ecosystems depend on these animals.
 Reptiles and amphibians are often the bellwethers of habitat health.
-To see a snake in the wild is to see a forest on the mend.
+To see these species in the wild is to see a healthy, functioning landscape.